bigcachemoney/TaskxTask/README.md

 * babel
 * react/redux libraries

 Credits to [Alexandria Wong](https://github.com/alexawhy) for the amazing logo design.
+[Check out more of her designs here.](https://www.instagram.com/stealingmoonlightx/)

 The site offers users an insight to the website through a demostrative login user account.
 This account gives potential users freedom to preview what Task x Task can provide as an online platform.
 The challenging part of this feature was to properly seed the database both on the application and cloud based side.